borntofrappe/rho/README.md

 Advantage: ability to expand/hide the content by pressing only the handle at the end of the section.

 Disadvantages: strict widget structure — you are forced to include instances of `ExpansionPanel` in an `ExpansionPanelList` widget.
 Default styling — it is difficult to change the visual in terms of color, spacing, obligatory handles.
 Inability to effectively display tasks without subtasks.

+### lists

+> design the lists and list items shown in the home screen

+The application shows tasks in two lists, depending on whether or not the individual task as been marked as completed.

+In the first list use `ListView.separated` and a list of `ListTile` widgets.

+In the second list, however, wrap the same construct in an `ExpansionTile` widget.
+The goal is to show a string of text with the number of completed tasks and collapse/expand the associated list.

+A few specificities for the second list:

+- make the list stateful to rotate the custom icon as the tile is collapsed/expanded

+- add an empty `trailing` field to replace the default visual, the arrow icon provided by flutter